ddavidhe/davidtest/README.md

 Snack Track is a web application built using React that allows users to search for and access detailed nutritional information about various foods.
 With its user-friendly interface and comprehensive database, Snack Track empowers individuals to make informed dietary choices and maintain a healthy lifestyle.

+This project was completed by a group of five individuals: Dylan Finlay, David He, Daniel Chenrui Zhang, Marcus Luong, and Varuni Gupta.
+It was completed as a one week assignment to test our web-development skills using react, and incorporating API's.
+A full project report can be found [here](./src/SnackTrackReport.pdf).

 ## Features

 - **Search Functionality**: Users can search for specific food items by name and obtain detailed nutrient information.